Tanba straw white glaze sake bottle by Nishihata Tadashi

 The Tanba straw white-glazed sake bottle is a work of art in which roughness and delicacy coexist.
 The rough texture of the red clay base and the smooth texture of the white glaze are in perfect harmony, completing the piece as a single work of art.
 The combination of these two elements gives the piece depth and complexity.

-Contrary to its bold appearance, it has an elegant and tranquil Zen beauty.
-The simple shape and calming color evoke the spirit of the tea ceremony and bring peace and tranquility to the user.
-Its Zen beauty calms the mind and provides a moment of contemplation.
+Despite its bold appearance, it possesses an elegant and tranquil Zen beauty.
+The simple shape and subdued colors evoke the spirit of the tea ceremony and bring peace and tranquility to the user.
+Its Zen beauty calms the mind and offers a moment of meditation.

 Versatile as a flower vase

-The Tamba straw white glaze tokkuri is characterized by its design that allows it to be used as a flower vase.
-Its shape is ideal for arranging flowers, and it can be beautifully displayed in any space, such as a teahouse or a Western-style room.
-Arranging flowers in it enhances the tokkuri's presence and brings a rich expression to the space.
+The Tamba straw white glaze sake bottle is characterized by its design, which allows it to be used as a flower vase.
+Its shape is ideal for arranging flowers, and it can be beautifully displayed in any space, such as a tea room or a Western-style room.
+Arranging flowers in it further enhances the sake bottle's presence and brings a rich expression to the space.

 Craftsmanship and artistry

-The Tamba straw white-glazed sake bottle is a work that brings together the outstanding technique and artistry of the artisan.
-The technique to realize the design that divides the clay and the white glaze, and the firing technique that brings out the beauty of the glaze to the fullest, are the result of the artisan's many years of experience and hard work.
-When you hold it in your hand, you will be able to feel both the tradition and innovation of Tamba ware at the same time.
+The Tamba Straw White Glaze Sake Bottle is a work that brings together the outstanding technique and artistry of artisans.
+The technique to realize the design that divides the clay and the white glaze, and the firing technique that brings out the beauty of the glaze to the fullest, are the result of the artisans' many years of experience and hard work.
+When you hold it in your hand, you will be able to feel both the tradition and innovation of Tamba ware.

 Lasting Value

-The Tanba straw white glaze tokkuri keeps its beauty even after time has passed.
-The more you use it, the more its texture improves, and you will grow to love it more and more.
-It is sure to become a treasured item that you can use for a long time.
+The Tanba straw white glaze sake bottle will retain its beauty over time.
+The more you use it, the more its texture will improve, and you will gradually grow to love it more and more.
+It is an exquisite item that you can use for a long time, and is sure to become a treasured item for a lifetime.

-This Tanba straw white glaze sake bottle is a supreme work of art that combines strength, beauty, and serenity.
+This Tanba straw white-glazed sake bottle is a supreme work of art that combines strength, beauty, and serenity.
 Its unique beauty and presence will make your tea ceremony experience even more special.
-It can also be used as a flower vase, making its beauty a delight in any space.
+It also has the versatility to be used as a flower vase, allowing you to enjoy its beauty in any space.

 We carefully package each product in a way that suits it best.